mcsuGH/Boris-Bikes/boris_bikes/README.md

 | Person                       | use bike          |
 | Bike                         | is it working?    |
 | Docking Station              | release bike      |

+# Errors are good
+Type of error = NameError
+File path = /Library/Ruby/Gems/2.6.0/gems/irb-1.0.0/exe/irb:11
+Line number = 1
+Error meaning = Raised when a given name is invalid or undefined.
+Solution = Create a class 'DockingStation'